David-Barnes-Data-Imaginations/llm_data_scientist/README.md

 <h2 align='center'>
-  The animated diagram below (extracted from HuggingFace’s launch post) gives an intuition for how the agentic loop in smolagents operates. :computer:
+  The animated diagram below gives an intuition for how the agentic loop in smolagents operates. :computer:
 </h2>
 <br><br>
 <p align="center">